Program Director: Jonathan E. Davis, MD

 metropolitan area.
 The ability to treat a diverse patient

-resident's training is scheduled at MedStar Washington Hospital
+The majority of our residents' training takes place at MedStar Washington Hospital

 Other training sites include MedStar Georgetown University

 Hospital, Children's National Medical Center, Inova Fairfax

 Hospital, Shady Grove Adventist Hospital, and the R Adams Cowley

 Shock Trauma Center in Baltimore.